 Use the following command to output the list of deployment administrators.

 Once you have registered the Microsoft Dynamics CRM PowerShell commands, you can use them to perform tasks, such as set deployment-wide properties or set some organization properties.

 For example, to add a Microsoft Dynamics CRM deployment administrator, run the following command where domain\adminName is the Active Directory domain and user name of the administrator that you want to add.

 For a complete list of the Microsoft Dynamics CRM PowerShell cmdlets with links to Help topics, see the Microsoft Dynamics CRM PowerShell Reference.

 Update deployment configuration settings using PowerShell

-Use PowerShell to update deployment-wide settings, such as claims-based authentication, IFD, and web addresses.
+Use PowerShell to update deployment-wide settings, such as claims-based authentication, Internet-facing deployment (IFD), and web addresses.
 More information: Update deployment configuration settings

 Send comments about this article to Microsoft.